ljerezchaves/ofswitch13/doc/source/ofswitch13-usage.rst

 the following datapath metrics on the output file:

 #.
 Packets per second sent to the pipeline;
 #.
-Packets per second dropped by meter bands;
+Kbits per second of data processed by the pipeline;
 #.
-Kbits per second of data processed by the pipeline;
+Packets per second dropped by meter bands;
 #.
 Flow-mod per second operations executed by the switch;
 #.
 Meter-mod per second operations executed by the switch;
 #.
-Group-mod per second operations executed by the OpenFlow switch;
+Group-mod per second operations executed by the switch;
 #.
 Packets-in per second sent from the switch to the controller;
 #.
 Packets-out per second sent from the controller to the switch;
 #.
 Average switch buffer space usage (percent);
 #.
 Average number of flow entries in pipeline tables;
 #.
 Average number of meter entries in meter table;
 #.
 Average number of group entries in group table;
 #.
-Average pipeline lookup delay for packet processing (nanoseconds).
+Average pipeline lookup delay for packet processing (microseconds).

 To enable performance monitoring, just call the ``EnableDatapathStats()`` helper member function *after* configuring the switches and creating the